-The Group has not recognised deferred tax assets in respect of tax losses of approximately RMB6,498,000 (2021: RMB18,342,000) and other deductible temporary differences of approximately RMB6,578,000 (2021: RMB8,241,000).
+The Group has not recognised deferred tax assets in respect of tax losses of approximately RMB4,997,000 (2022: RMB6,498,000) and other deductible temporary differences of approximately RMB4,278,000 (2022: RMB6,578,000) (including net balances of RMB329,000 regarding the temporary differences arising from right-of-use assets and lease liabilities of RMB1,436,000 and RMB1,765,000 respectively).
 The unused tax losses will be expired in five years from the respective dates of incurrence.
 Deferred tax assets have not been recognised as it is not considered probable that future taxable profits will be available against which the tax losses could be utilised.